diegomtassis/yamd-library/README.md

 It's currently, and will always be, work in progress.

-Utilities here have been created as support for my own games development, and they have been extracted to a multipurpose library because they were generic enough.
+Utilities here have been created as they are needed for games development, and they are generic enough to be extracted to a multipurpose library.

 Feel free to use whatever you need for your game.
+Pull requests are welcome.

 https://github.com/diegomtassis/yamd-library